Baia Mare

+Simon Hollósy, a young Hungarian painter, taught new Western European techniques in his Baia Mare studio, influencing many artists of the region.

+Baia Mare was designated as the Romanian Youth Capital between 2 May 2018 and 1 May 2019.
+It is also considered the greenest municipality in Romania, offering about 133 square metres of green space per inhabitant.

 History

 Prehistory

 The city's development on the middle course of Săsar River, in the middle of a plateau with a warm Mediterranean-like climate, has facilitated living conditions since the Palaeolithic.

 Ancient times

 During the Bronze Age the region was inhabited by Thracian tribes.
 Later, it was included in the Dacian Kingdom formed by the King Burebista when the mining exploration began, as the area is rich in gold and silver.

 Middle Ages

 Baia Mare is first mentioned in written documents released by Charles I of Hungary in 1328 under the name of Rivulus Dominarum (Ladies' River).
 In 1347 the town was identified in documents by Louis I of Hungary as an important medieval town with a prosperous mining industry.
 Its rules of organisation were characteristic of the "free towns" of that time.
 In 1411 the town and its surrounding areas, including the mines, were transferred into the property of the Hunyadi family by Sigismund, King of Hungary (later also Holy Roman Emperor), who recognised Janos Hunyadi's contribution to stop the Turkish invasion of Europe.

 The town went into a period of prosperity, during which the St. Stephen Cathedral was built.
 Today the cathedral tower is one of the best-known of the town's historic landmarks (see Stephen's Tower).
 The first school, named Schola Rivulina, was opened in Baia Mare in 1547 by the Reformed Church following the Protestant Reformation.